Mairy invites you to watch her latest play, What Difference Does it Make? on youtube: https://www.youtube.com/watch?v=dQU6WT6Igs8

 Mairy Beam is a non-binary playwright and director who recently moved to Vancouver, giving her the opportunity to join the land and water protectors who are fighting the expansion of the Trans Mountain Pipeline.
 Inspired by the drama in the BC Supreme Court, she has written a documentary theatre piece, Irreparable Harm?
 A tale of the Trans Mountain Pipeline Arrests.
 After attending PTC’s Block P workshop, she is producing Irreparable Harm? along with the Sinister Sisters Ensemble.
 Her recent plays include Body Parts, produced in the New Ideas Festival in Toronto in March 2019; Out and About, produced in 2017 in Vancouver at the 4 x 3 Fest and in Toronto at Gelato Fest; The Next Mary, which was included in PinkFest 2018 in Toronto; and Let Me In, which was read as part of the 2018 Bodacious Series in North Vancouver.
 She has also directed several plays for Theatre Out of the Box in Toronto.

-At UCV, Mairy is the board secretary, chair of the Earth Spirit Council, very involved in RE, GSA and circle dance.
+At UCV, Mairy is chair of the HR committee, chair of the Earth Spirit Council and very involved in GSA and circle dance.

 In her search for community Mairy joined the First Unitarian Church of Toronto in the early nineties, thinking it was another liberal Christian denomination.